bitfactory-software/anyxx/index.md

 # virtual void

-## a "type erased" vocabulary for programming in the large
+## a "type tunnel" vocabulary for programming in the large
 - lifetimehandles
 - interfaces
   - deriveable